kotor-speedruns/kotor-speedruns.github.io/Techniques/Item Duplication.md

 ## Single Item Duplication

 Single Item Duplication is used to duplicate an equippable item such as a blaster or other piece of equipment.
+There are two methods to perform this.

+### Animation Duping

-You will also need an item or items that create a character animation, such as a stimulant, medpac, or energy shield.
-To perform a Single Item Duplication:
+For this method, you will need an item or items that create a character animation, such as a stimulant, medpac, or energy shield.
+To perform the dupe:

 1. Add as many party members as copies you want of the item in question.
 These party members must be able to equip the item to be duplicated.
 2. Use an animation item on all party members except one.